LennertMertens/cisco-cybersecurity/chapter5.md

 - Alice sends it to Ismelk
 - Ismelk receives it.
 To ensure authenticity, he creates a message digest of the message.
 - He takes the encrypted message digest received from Alice, and decrypts it using her public key.
-- Bob compares, if they match, Ismelk  knows that he can trust that no one tampered with the message.
+- Ismelk compares, if they match, Ismelk  knows that he can trust that no one tampered with the message.

 ### 5.2.2.2 Using digital signatures